 - An interactive Python coding app allows students to create portfolio artifacts and easily share them online.

-This is not an introductory computer programming course for complete beginner.
+This is not an introductory computer programming course for complete beginners.
 Students should have prior experience with computer programming, including educational programming languages.
 They should be familiar with basic concepts of computer programming including syntax, counting and conditional loops, conditions, local and global variables, functions, and recursion.
 For complete beginners who were never exposed to computer programming, NCLab provides an excellent introductory course Introduction to Computer Programming.

 Course Structure and Length